 You've run a vulnerability scanner and applied patches - now what?
 A major theme of this course is defensible design: we have to assume that there will be a breach, so we need to build in damage control from the beginning.
-Whack-a-mole incident response cannot be our only defensive strategy - we'll never win, and we'll never get ahead of the game.
-By the time your Security Information and Event Manager (SIEM) or monitoring system tells you a Domain Admin account has been compromised, IT'S TOO LATE.
+Whack-amole incident response cannot be our only defensive strategy - we'll never win, and we'll never get ahead of the game.
+By the time your monitoring system tells you a Domain Admin account has been compromised, IT'S TOO LATE.